biolab/orange2/docs/reference/rst/Orange.classification.svm.rst

 they are significantly faster then :class:`SVMLearner` and its subclasses.
 A down side is that they support only a linear kernel and can not estimate probabilities.

 .. autoclass:: Orange.classification.svm.LinearSVMLearner
    :members:

 .. autoclass:: Orange.classification.svm.MultiClassSVMLearner
    :members:

+.. class:: LinearClassifier

+   The classifier returned by LIBLINEAR based learners.

+   .. attribute:: weights

+      A 2 dim table of computed feature weights of the classifier, one for each one vs. rest underlying binary classifier (i.e.
+      ``classifier.weights[i]`` contains the i'th class vs. rest binary classifier weights.
+If :attr:`bias` > 0 then the bias weight term is appended as the last element of the weight vector.

+   .. attribute:: bias

+      The bias parameter as passed to the learner.

 SVM Based feature selection and scoring